Catfishing is increasing day by day, So the practice of digital kids monitoring is booming.

 9% of people develop mental health problems.

-Catfishing is an illegal activity, but people involved in such crime do not bother to consider the side effects because the rate of catfishing is exploding nowadays.
+Catfishing is an illegal activity, but people involved in such crimes do not bother to consider the side effects because the rate of catfishing is exploding nowadays.

 Catfishing & Online Deception in Teens – Beware What Your Kids Do Online: